Global versus regional internal--external potential field separation: Hardy--Hodge decomposition as a general framework for internal--external field separation

 We define the Hardy-type subspaces by

-\paragraph{Potential-theoretic interpretation (physical meaning).} Although $\mathcal H_\pm(\Gamma)$ are introduced via the boundary operators $B_o^\ast,B_i^\ast$, they admit a direct potential-theoretic characterization.
-Elements of $\mathcal H_+(\Gamma)$ coincide with $L^2(\Gamma)^3$-traces of gradient fields $\nabla u$ generated by harmonic scalar potentials $u$ in the interior domain $\Omega$.
-Elements of $\mathcal H_-(\Gamma)$ coincide with traces of gradients $\nabla u$ of harmonic potentials $u$ in the exterior domain $\Omega^c=\R^3\setminus\overline{\Omega}$ that satisfy a suitable decay condition at infinity.
+\paragraph{Potential-theoretic interpretation (physical meaning).} Although $\mathcal H_\pm(\Gamma)$ are introduced via the boundary operators $B_+^\ast,B_-^\ast$, they admit a direct potential-theoretic characterization.
+For a Lipschitz surface $\Gamma$, boundary values of $\nabla u$ should be understood as nontangential limits.
+More precisely, if the inner(+)/outer(-) nontangential maximal functions $(\nabla u)_\pm^M$ are in $ L^2(\Gamma)^3$, then an inner/outer nontangential limit of $\nabla u$ exists a.e. on $\Gamma$ and leads to a well-defined element of $L^2(\Gamma)^3$ (see, e.g., the brief discussion in \cite{BGK,Hunt1968} and references therein).
+Whenever we write $\nabla u_{(\pm)}|_\Gamma$, it is meant in this nontangential limit sense.
+Elements of $\mathcal H_+(\Gamma)$ coincide with inner nontangential limits of gradient fields $\nabla u$ generated by harmonic scalar potentials $u$ in the interior domain $\Omega$.
+Elements of $\mathcal H_-(\Gamma)$ coincide with outer nontangential limits of gradients $\nabla u$ of harmonic potentials $u$ in the exterior domain $\R^3\setminus\overline{\Omega}$ that satisfy a suitable decay condition at infinity.
 The equivalence between this interpretation and the operator-based definitions \eqref{eq:Hpm_def} follows from the layer-potential analysis in \cite{BGK}.
 More precisely:

-where $(\nabla u)_i^M$ and $(\nabla u)_o^M$ denote the inner and outer notangential maximal function, respectively (see, e.g., \cite{BGK,Hunt1968}).
 In geomagnetic potential-field applications, it is convenient to read this characterization in terms of source location:

 \paragraph{The divergence-free component.} For the sake of completeness, we introduce the third contribution

 where $\operatorname{div}_\Gamma$ denotes the (weak) surface-divergence on $\Gamma$.
 This space is $L^2(\Gamma)^3$-orthogonal to $\mathcal H_-(\Gamma) +\mathcal H_+(\Gamma)$ (see \cite{BGK} for the precise functional-analytic formulation).
 In the present paper, $\mathcal H_{\mathrm{df}}(\Gamma)$ will not play an explicit role in the localized analysis of Sections \ref{sec:localized} and \ref{sec:instab}.
 It is included here only to state the full decomposition of vector fields.